mtmse/deprecated-dotify-cli/docs/user-guide.md

   * table
   * watch

+### preset ###
+The preset specifies some key properties of the finished product, such as row spacing, characters/line, rows/page and sheets/volume.
+Each of these can be set manually, or they can be included in a file using the XML flavor of [Java properties](https://docs.oracle.com/javase/tutorial/essential/environment/properties.html).
+The path to this file can be passed a the value to this option.

+For example:
+`--preset=/path/to/file.xml`

 ### locale ###
 The locale is very important, because it determines the fall-back language used for braille translation and hyphenation.

-Depending on the system settings, changing this might be necessary to produce a result, due to the limited set of braille translators available.
+**Note: Depending on the system settings, changing this might be necessary to produce a result, due to the limited set of braille translators available.**

 ### outputFormat ###
 If specified, the output format is determined by the value of this parameter, instead of from the file name extension.